Open Canada Cup: History

 In 1998, the Canadian National Soccer League and the Ontario Soccer Association collaborated to form the Canadian Professional Soccer League (CPSL), an attempt to form a national league.
 Initially, the CPSL ran a league cup known as the CPSL League Cup, but it was restricted to member clubs.
-Shortly after the tournament attracted sponsorship deals from Primus Canada, and in 2001 received a title sponsor from Oz Optics Ltd. In the initial years, the league cup was dominated by the Toronto Olympians, which was later assumed by the heavily invested Ottawa Wizards.
+Shortly after, the tournament attracted sponsorship deals from Primus Canada, and in 2001 received a title sponsor from Oz Optics Ltd. In the initial years, the league cup was dominated by the Toronto Olympians, which was later assumed by the heavily invested Ottawa Wizards.

 In 2002, the competition received financial aid from the Canadian government in the form of a federal grant to promote the tournament across the country.
-As a result, the league began to take the initiative of providing a potential candidate for the CONCACAF Champions' Cup, as the Canadian Soccer Association and other provincial governing bodies had neglected to organize an open cup tournament.
+As a result, the league began to take the initiative in providing a potential candidate for the CONCACAF Champions' Cup, as the Canadian Soccer Association and other provincial governing bodies had neglected to organize an open cup tournament.
 The previous time a Canadian club competed in the Champions' Cup was in the 1976 CONCACAF Champions' Cup, represented by Toronto Italia of the National Soccer League.
 In 2003, the CPSL opened its league cup to all Canadian professional and amateur clubs with the intent of providing a potential Canadian candidate to the continental tournament.
 The competition was renamed the Open Canada Cup with the government of Canada as the initial title sponsor, and the inclusion of a $10,000 reward for the champion.